TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### 4.2 Member — Cancel a Booking

+Only `confirmed` bookings can be cancelled through this flow. `new` and `validated` bookings are removed from the basket management page (see §4.1, steps 6–7) with no refund, as no payment has been collected.

-1. Member views their upcoming confirmed bookings in their TiBillet account dashboard.
+1. Member opens their account administration page and views their upcoming `confirmed` bookings.
-2. Member requests cancellation.
+2. Member requests cancellation of a booking from the account administration page.
 3. System checks whether the cancellation deadline has passed: the current time must be before the booking start time minus the resource's cancellation deadline.
 4. If past the deadline: cancellation is refused; member is shown the deadline.
-5. If before the deadline: booking is deleted, wallet/cashless refunded if applicable.
+5. If before the deadline: booking is deleted, wallet/cashless refunded automatically if applicable.
+Member receives a cancellation confirmation notification.

 ### 4.3 Volunteer — Manage Resources

 1. Volunteer accesses the booking admin panel within TiBillet backoffice.
+2. Volunteer creates/edits ResourceGroups to organise resources for display on the public page.
-2. Volunteer creates/edits Resources, assigns a Weekly Opening, a Calendar, and a Price.
+3. Volunteer creates/edits Resources, assigns a Weekly Opening, a Calendar, and a Price.
+Resources can optionally be assigned to a ResourceGroup.
-3. Volunteer manages Calendars: creates ClosedPeriods for holidays or extended closures.
+4. Volunteer manages Calendars: creates ClosedPeriods for holidays or extended closures.
-4. Volunteer views all bookings for any resource (list + calendar view), filterable by date and status.
+5. Volunteer views all bookings for any resource (list + calendar view), filterable by date and status.
-5. Volunteer can delete any booking on behalf of a member.
-Refund is handled manually.
+6. Volunteer can delete any booking on behalf of a member.
+No automatic refund is triggered; any refund is handled manually by the volunteer.
-6. Volunteer can create an ad-hoc booking for any resource, date, and time, regardless of the Weekly Opening.
+7. Volunteer can create an ad-hoc booking for any resource, date, and time, regardless of the Weekly Opening.

 ### 4.4 Public Booking Page